-When you talk about sex, you get attention.
-When you talk about fucking your sister, you get controversy.
-Released on October 14th, 1981, Controversy went to #21 on Billboard’s Top 200 and managed to stay in the charts for 32 weeks, earning Prince a gold certification in just three months before going platinum in early ’85.
+When you talk about sex, you get attention, when you talk about fucking your sister, you get controversy.
+Released on October 14th, 1981, Controversy went to #21 on Billboard’s Top 200 and managed to stay in the charts for 32 weeks, earning Prince a gold certification in just three months; ultimately going platinum in early ’85.
 It wasn’t a breakout, but it helped further develop a passionate fan base that lives on after him.

 Before departing for The Dirty Mind Tour, where the band traveled across the U.S. from December 1980 until April of ’81, Prince purchased himself a new home in Chanhassen, MN.
 Upon returning from the tour, he had the house painted purple and began work on a new album; naturally.
 I cannot praise the man’s work ethic enough, as around this time it’s worth noting he was also producing for The Time under his first pseudonym, Jamie Starr, which originally debuted on Dirty Mind as the sole engineer.